Colin Simpson (English journalist)

-Colin Malcolm Macrae Simpson (14 July 1931 - 31 October 2017) was a war correspondent and investigative journalist for The Sunday Times.
+Colin Malcolm Macrae Simpson (14 July 1931 – 31 October 2017) was a war correspondent and investigative journalist for The Sunday Times.
 He also wrote a number of non-fiction books.
 After an accident, he became a keen gardener and started the business Simpson's Seeds.

+Simpson's 1972 book on the sinking of the RMS Lusitania popularised the conspiracy theory that Winston Churchill was responsible for the sinking of the ship.
+It has been strongly criticised by historians for factual errors and outright fabrications, with some claiming it should not be described as nonfiction.